dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ```

 ##Types of notifications
-The following notifications are sent to the app and some of them may require app participation:
+The following notifications are sent to the app.
+Some of them might require app participation.

 * **`WIPE_USER_DATA`**: This notification is sent in a **MAMUserNotification** class.
-When this notification is received, the app is expected to delete all data associated with the "corporate" identity passed with the **MAMUserNotification**.
-This notification is currently sent during Intune Service un-enrollment.
+When this notification is received, the app is expected to delete all data associated with the "corporate" identity passed with **MAMUserNotification**.
+This notification is currently sent during Intune service unenrollment.
 The user's primary name is typically specified during the enrollment process.
 If you register for this notification, your app must ensure that all the user's data has been deleted.
-If you don't register for it, the default selective wipe behavior will be performed.
+If you don't register for it, the app will perform the default selective wipe behavior.

-* **`WIPE_USER_AUXILIARY_DATA`**: Apps can register for this notification if they'd like the Intune App SDK to perform the default selective wipe behavior, but would still like to remove some auxiliary data when the wipe occurs.
+* **`WIPE_USER_AUXILIARY_DATA`**: Apps can register for this notification if they want the Intune App SDK to perform the default selective wipe behavior, but they still want to remove some auxiliary data when the wipe occurs.

-* **`REFRESH_POLICY`**: This notification is sent in a **MAMUserNotification**.
+* **`REFRESH_POLICY`**: This notification is sent in **MAMUserNotification**.
 When this notification is received, any cached Intune policy must be invalidated and updated.
-This is generally handled by the SDK; however, it should be handled by the app if the policy is used in any persistent way.
+The SDK generally handles this task.
+But the app should handle this task if the policy is used in any persistent way.

-## Protect backup data
+## Protection of backup data

 As of Android Marshmallow (API 23), Android has two ways for an app to back up its data.
 Each option is available to your app and requires different steps to ensure that Intune data protection is correctly implemented.
-You can review the table below on corresponding actions required for correct data protection behavior.
 You can read more about the backup methods in the [Android API guide](http://developer.android.com/guide/topics/data/backup.html).

 ### Automatic backup for apps

 Android began offering [automatic full backups](https://developer.android.com/guide/topics/data/autobackup.html) to apps on Android Marshmallow devices, regardless of the app's target API.
-In your AndroidManifest.xml, if you explicitly set `android:allowBackup` to **false**, then your app will never be queued for backups by Android and "corporate" data will stay within the app.
+If you explicitly set `android:allowBackup` to false in your AndroidManifest.xml file, Android will never queue your app for backups, and "corporate" data will stay within the app.
 In this case, no further action is necessary.

-However, by default the `android:allowBackup` attribute is set to true, even if `android:allowBackup` isn't specified in the manifest file.
-This means all app data is automatically backed up to the user's Google Drive account, a default behavior that poses a **data leak risk**.
-Therefore, the SDK requires the changes outlined below to ensure that data protection is applied.
-It is important to follow the guidelines  below to protect customer data properly if you want your app to run on Android Marshmallow devices.
+By default, the `android:allowBackup` attribute is set to true, even if `android:allowBackup` isn't specified in the manifest file.
+This means all app data is automatically backed up to the user's Google Drive account, a default behavior that poses a *data leak risk*.
+The SDK requires the following changes to ensure that data protection is applied.
+It's important to follow these guidelines to protect customer data properly if you want your app to run on Android Marshmallow devices.

-*  If you have not written a backup agent to back up your app using a **MAMBackupAgent** or **MAMBackupAgentHelper**, then you must consider and control how your app data will be uploaded by Auto Backup.
-Intune lets you use all the [Auto Backup features](https://developer.android.com/guide/topics/data/autobackup.html) available from Android, including the ability to define custom rules in XML, but you must follow the steps below to secure your data:
+*  If you have not written a backup agent to back up your app by using **MAMBackupAgent** or **MAMBackupAgentHelper**, you must consider and control how Auto Backup will upload your app data.
+Intune lets you use all the [Auto Backup features](https://developer.android.com/guide/topics/data/autobackup.html) available from Android, including the ability to define custom rules in XML.
+But you must follow these steps to help secure your data:

-	1. Use the default MAMBackupAgent to allow for automatic full backups that are Intune-policy compliant.
+	1. Use the default MAMBackupAgent to allow for automatic full backups that are Intune policy compliant.
 Put `android:backupAgent="com.microsoft.intune.mam.client.app.backup.MAMDefaultBackupAgent"` in your app manifest.
-	2. When you decide which type of full backup your app should receive (unfiltered, filtered, or none) you'll need to set the attribute `android:fullBackupContent`  to true, false, or an XML resource in your app.
-Please copy whatever you put into `android:fullBackupContent` into a metadata tag named `com.microsoft.intune.mam.FullBackupContent`
+	2. When you decide which type of full backup your app should receive (unfiltered, filtered, or none), set the attribute `android:fullBackupContent` to true, false, or an XML resource in your app.
+Copy whatever you put into `android:fullBackupContent` into a metadata tag named `com.microsoft.intune.mam.FullBackupContent`.

-	**Examples**: If you want your app to have full backups according to your custom rules in an XML file, please provide a resource under the `com.microsoft.intune.mam.FullBackupContent` metadata tag in your manifest like so:
+	For example, if you want your app to have full backups according to your custom rules in an XML file, provide a resource under the `com.microsoft.intune.mam.FullBackupContent` metadata tag in your manifest like this:
 	```
 	<meta-data android:name="com.microsoft.intune.mam.FullBackupContent" android:resource="@xml/my_scheme" />
 	```